Baryon asymmetry from dark matter decay in the vicinity of a phase transition

-where $M_k$ is the mass eigenvalue of the mass eigenstate $N_k$ assuming the RHN mass matrix to be diagonal.
-Also, $A, H$ are the neutral pseudoscalar and scalar respectively contained in $\eta$.
+While neutrinos remain massless at tree level, the $Z_2$-odd particles give rise to one-loop contribution to light neutrino mass \cite{Ma:2006km, Merle:2015ica}.
 The possibility of FOPT in this model was discussed earlier in \cite{Borah:2020wut,Shibuya:2022xkj}.
 While \cite{Borah:2020wut} considered single-step FOPT and relevant scalar as well as fermion DM studies, the authors of \cite{Shibuya:2022xkj} studied both single and two-step FOPT and their impact on fermion singlet DM by considering finite-temperature masses.
-We summarise the FOPT details in appendix \ref{appen1}, assuming it to be single-step for simplicity.
-The thermal, field-dependent masses of different components of $\eta$ are also given in appendix \ref{appen1}.
-While RHN does not receive much thermal correction to mass, the SM leptons acquire thermal mass as \cite{Giudice:2003jh}
+In this work, we assume the FOPT to be single-step for simplicity.